YousifAbozid/YousifAbozid.github.io/README.md

 ## Hi 🥰

-This is a simple Memories App to add your memories and save it to a database build with MERN Stack 💖
+This is my personal website 💖

-you can see the app online from [here](https://memories12.herokuapp.com/)
+you can see the app online from [here](https://yousifabozid.github.io/)

 ### LICENSE